AlexandrBorovkov/python-project-83/README.md

 | [python-dotenv](https://pypi.org/project/python-dotenv/)                    | "Python-dotenv reads key-value pairs from a .env file and can set them as environment variables"|
 | [validators](https://validators.readthedocs.io/en/latest/)                  | "Python Data Validation"|
 | [ruff](https://docs.astral.sh/ruff/)                                        | "Your tool for style guide enforcement"|

 ---

-### Description: ###
-"Page Analyzer is a website that analyzes the specified pages for SEO suitability"

----